markharrison/securing-applications/docs/07-secure-the-environment.md

 Network security controls / devices may be implemented to mitigate against various known attack vectors.
 Application security often involves discussion around networking such as firewalls / gateways / load balancers – and ensuring the infrastructure is locked down from certain types of network attacks.

 Ensure patching to ensure all known vulnerabilities in virtual machines / operating system instances are resolved.
-If using PaaS – like Azure AppService – then not an issue, and its handled automatically / transparently by the underlying system.
+If using PaaS – then not an issue, and its handled automatically / transparently by the underlying system.
 But its still a relevant topic in some cloud-native services – such as if using Kubernetes.